Energy Storage

 - A Docketed Case (generally energy storage devices greater than or equal to 20 MWh AC)

-The application for front-of-the-meter energy storage device approval can be obtained from the following link.
 If the applicant has any questions regarding this process, please email Staff at psc.energystoragestaff@maryland.gov for guidance.

-Finally, the Case No. 9715 docket has more information regarding the Maryland Energy Storage Program Workgroup which has a subteam developing the RM85 regulations.
+Case No. 9715 docket has more information regarding the Maryland Energy Storage Program Workgroup which has a subteam developing the RM85 regulations.
 If you are interested in joining this workgroup please contact Anna Craggs at anna@epdiusa.org.